fygar256/general-assembler-axx/README.md

 # Main text

-axx.py is a generalized general assembler.
+axx.py is a generalized assembler.

 It is not dependent on a particular platform or processor, and ignores the chr(13) at the end of the DOS file.